 Each year, up to four students, who are nominated by PUC-Rio, will be able to spend their first year there working towards a Master in International Relations from the Institute of International Relations (IRI/PUC-Rio) before transferring to the Graduate Institute.

-At the Institute, they will spend the next two years working towards an Interdisciplinary Master in either Development Studies or International Affairs.
+At the Institute, they will spend the next two years working towards an Interdisciplinary Master in International and Development Studies.
 MA theses will be co-directed by a professor from both the Graduate Institute and IRI.

 This master programme is ideal for MAPI students interested in pursuing careers in international affairs/development studies within government agencies, public corporations, economic and development institutions and related consulting organisations.

 The programme is open to students enrolled at the MAPI programme, nominated by IRI/PUC-Rio.
 Students nominated by IRI/PUC-Rio should have completed at least the equivalent of 180 ECTA at PUC-Rio before they enrol at the Graduate Institute.

 At the Graduate Institute, participants will join the Master in International and Development Studies programme